Plenty to choose from

 Open daily 08:00-23:00

 With over 150,000 titles across a wide range of subjects, Kinokuniya is comparable to Western chain bookstores like Borders and Barnes & Noble.
-It’s easy to lose a few hours browsing the neatly partitioned sections and sub-sections that include Asian studies, religion, art, philosophy, self-help, travel and children’s books among many others.
-You’ll also find all of the latest bestsellers to go with coffee table books, stationery, calendars and maps.
+It’s easy to lose a few hours browsing the neatly partitioned sections that include sci-fi, Asian studies, art, self-help, philosophy, travel, manuals and children’s books among many others.
+You’ll also find all of the latest bestsellers to go with coffee table books, calendars and maps.
 It’s not cheap, but this is the widest selection of new books in Bangkok.
 While the flagship store is located in Siam Paragon (adjacent to Siam Square), Kinokuniya also has locations in Central World and Emporium.

 Siam Paragon, 3rd floor, 991 Rama I Road